hubert0527/COCO-GAN/README.md

 Please download them from: https://drive.google.com/drive/folders/1Mr5BknOrTebQgxdARxJVV95pZA-NkVXt?usp=sharing

-Then, you can use `force_load_from_dir="path/to/the/pretrained/directory"` argument in each of the config file to load the parameters (this does not override the hyperparameters).
+Then, you can use `force_load_from_dir: "path/to/the/pretrained/directory"` argument in each of the config file to load the parameters (this does not override the hyperparameters).

 Note:
 These models are trained with Tensorflow 1.13.0, you may potentially face some loading errors if you use other Tensorflow versions.